Discover a Perfect Retirement in Uruguay

 Cost Of Living In Rocha, Uruguay

-The price and quality of health care are the biggest plus to Uruguay for people from the U.S. If you qualify, you can get complete health care coverage for $100 per month, plus small co-pays, and prescription fees.
+One big plus about Uruguay for people from the U.S. is the price and quality of healthcare.
+If you qualify, you can get complete health care coverage for under $100 per month, plus small co-pays, and prescription fees.

 Here are some examples of the monthly cost of living in Rocha for a couple: